mindspore-lab/mindone/examples/stable_diffusion_xl/docs/inference.md

 [Latent Consistency Models (LCM)](https://arxiv.org/abs/2310.04378) enable quality image generation in typically 2-4 steps making it possible to use diffusion models in almost real-time settings.

-LCM uses a different UNet weight from the offical SDXL weights from stabilityai, so need another checkpoint conversion.
+LCM uses a different UNet weight from the offical SDXL weights of stabilityai, so we need another checkpoint conversion.

 1. Download the [vae](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0/tree/main/vae), [text_encoder](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0/tree/main/text_encoder), [text_encoder_2](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0/tree/main/text_encoder_2) folders from the official sdxl-base, and the [unet](https://huggingface.co/latent-consistency/lcm-sdxl/tree/main) from lcm-sdxl on hugging face.
 Put the 4 folders in a local path as HF Diffusers format weights.